TheLastGamer18/multipurpose-discord-package/README.md

 # A package that is helpful in bot making!
 Make commands easily using this package.

-# Note:
-- If you are facing any type of bugs with any of the methods, report it [here](https://github.com/TheLastGamer18/multipurpose-discord-package/issues).

-# Reasons to use this package.
+# Reasons to use this package:
-- This package will work with any version!
-Because the methods return only the data, and how to represent that data is depended upon you!
+- It will work with any version and is customizable!
+The methods return only the data, and how to use that data is depended upon you!
 The package is frequently updated.

-# Example
+# Example code
 ```javascript
 const Discord = require("discord.js");
 const client = new Discord.Client();